polkadot-fellows/RFCs/text/0000-rewards.md

 We never achieve true consensus on approval checkers and their approval votes.
 Yet, our approval assignment loop gives a rough concensus, under our Byzantine assumption and some synchrony assumption.
 It then follows that miss-reporting by malicious validators should not appreciably alter the median $\alpha_v$ and hence rewards.

 We never tally used approval assignments to candidate equivocations or other forks.
 Any validator should always conclude whatever approval checks it begins, even on other forks, but we expect relay chain equivocations should be vanishingly rare, and sassafras should make forks uncommon.

+We account for noshows similarly, and deduce a much smaller amount of rewards, but require a 2/3 precentile level, not kjust a median.

 ### Availability redistribution